tripsankur/TicTacToe/README.md

     * mvn spring-boot:run

 ## How to test/verify/play.

 * Once the application is running, use swagger gui to test/verify.
-* By defualt the swagger gui location will be as http://localhost:8000/api/tictactoe/swagger-ui.html.
+* By default the swagger gui location will be as http://localhost:8000/api/tictactoe/swagger-ui.html.
 * Game can be played with a series of requests as below.

     ### player vs player